-Romania launched its national cyber security strategy in 2013, setting out the objectives and principles for understanding, preventing and counteracting cyber security threats, vulnerabilities and risks.
+Romania adopted its national cyber security strategy in 2013, setting out the objectives and principles for understanding, preventing and counteracting cybersecurity threats, vulnerabilities and risks.

 Obj.
 1 - Adapt the regulatory and institutional framework to the threat dynamics of cyberspace.